Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it figuratively means to manage financially or ensure that one's income covers expenses.
-The phrase does not literally refer to joining two ends together but instead uses "ends" metaphorically to represent financial constraints.
+The idiom does not literally refer to joining two ends together but instead uses "ends" metaphorically to represent financial constraints.

 Origin: